ash-ow/DungeonMania/designAndAssumptions.md

 **invincible potions:**

 - if invincible immediately wins all battles with other entities
+- While a character is invisible, they can interact with collectable entities whilst still avoiding battle.
 - potions last for 10 ticks
 - all entities run away for 10 ticks and are trapped within the game (e.g. spiders cannot climb over walls when running)